Subway Series: Erhu Man

-This week I am honoring a well known performer in the Boston area, Zhi Zhou, the Erhu player.
-Check out this blog from Tramminhdao for some background info.
-I captured a piece of his performance and imported it in Lumit so I could explore his musical themes and let them inspire this uplifting dance track.
+This week, I am honoring a well-known performer in the Boston area, Zhi Zhou, the Erhu player.
+I captured a piece of his performance and imported it into Lumit to explore his musical themes and let them inspire this uplifting dance track.

 ~ Inspired Song, Mastered by Mica Jaric

-I made 7 unique “phrases” out of the raw recording.
-This process is sort of like those puzzles where you see how many words you can make out of one long word.
-Listen for the little licks that speak to you and cut them out – give them their own track.
+I made seven unique "phrases" out of the raw recording.
+This process is like those puzzles where you see how many words you can make from one long term.
+Listen for the little licks that speak to you and cut them out - give them their track.

-Once I cropped out the phrases I was going to use, I found one that sounded like a pick up to the start of a bar.
-I tapped along to the sample to determine the tempo it fit to in my mind – 127 BPM.
+Once I cropped out the phrases I would use, I found one that sounded like a pick-up to the start of a bar.
+I tapped along to the sample to determine the tempo in my mind - 127 BPM.
 Do not change the tempo in the session where you are making your samples.
-Start a new project, change the tempo, then import them – so they don’t get warped.
+Start a new project, change the tempo, then import them - so they don't get warped.

 ~ The snippet that started it all

 The snapping stretch points proved to be a very efficient method for this.
-In my head, I broke some of the phrases into smaller segments and thought about the closest rhythm that agreed with my tempo and meter.
-Here is the basic process I used to conform my samples to my BPM.
+In my head, I broke some phrases into smaller segments and thought about the closest rhythm that agreed with my tempo and meter.
+Here is the basic process to conform my samples to my BPM.

-1. Snap the start of your sample to the start of a bar.
+- Snap the start of your sample to the beginning of a bar.

-5. Snap the cells to subdivisions of the grid to make your rhythm.
+- Snap the cells into subdivisions of the grid to make your rhythm.
 This may take some background knowledge on composition.

 ~ Melodic phrases against a click